rumenpetrov/fe-hunger-games/README.md

 * docker 24+

 ## Initial setup (for local development)
-1. Make all scripts excutable and run the setup-env script which will create the app's docker image
+1. Make all scripts executable and run the setup-env script which will create the app's docker image
 ```bash
 $ chmod u+x ./bin/*
 $ ./bin/setup-env.sh